Sasanika/iPourSmartKettleESP8266/README.md

 ## Overview

+This repository contains the C++ code for the iPour Smart Kettle product.
 The iPour Smart Kettle is a state-of-the-art kettle that revolutionizes the way you boil water.
 With advanced features such as temperature control, mobile app connectivity, and sleek design, the iPour Smart Kettle offers a convenient and customizable boiling experience.

 ![image](https://github.com/Sasanika/iPourSmartKettleESP8266/assets/134100704/28eb2747-0884-4b37-a7c7-3c3787ca8b97)